allenai/allenact/projects/tutorials/minigrid_tutorial.md

 - With `-s 12345` we set the random seed. in the same process).

-If we have tensorboard installed, we can track the progress with
+If we have Tensorboard installed, we can track the progress with

 ```bash
 tensorboard --logdir /PATH/TO/minigrid_output